 Subaru Logo

 Subaru Symbol

 The logo uses the Square 721 Std Bold Extended typeface designed by typographer Aldo Novarese and published by Bitstream.
-The corporate palette consists of several shades of gray (graphite, silver, metallic, chrome) and blue (heavenly, light blue, cobalt, dark blue).
-There is also white, which denotes light and sun.
+The corporate palette comprises several shades of gray (graphite, silver, metallic, chrome) and blue (heavenly, light blue, cobalt, dark blue).
+White denotes light and sun.

+Subaru Logo